 Organisations who can give information and advice

-- You can get independent reports from consumer research charity RICA.
-To order one of their Mobility and Motoring guides telephone 020 7427 2460.
+- You can get independent reports from the Research Institute for Disabled Consumers.
+There are a number of Mobility and Motoring guides available on their website.
+Or you can telephone 020 7427 2460.

 - The Money Advice Service website has advice about shopping around for disability aids and equipment.

 - Disabled Living Foundation gives impartial advice about aids and equipment.
 Helpline: 0300 999 0004.

 For information on what’s available and where to get it, you can speak to your GP or practice nurse, local pharmacist or social care staff.